 Lord of the Rings fans can drive to Mt Sunday (aka Edoras from Lord of the Rings.)
-It’s an easy 2-hour drive to Mt Sunday from Ashburton and once you get here it’s a an easy 1.5 kilometers (each way) walk from the parking lot.
+It’s an easy 2-hour drive to Mt Sunday from Ashburton and once you get here it’s an easy 1.5 kilometers (0.9 miles) walk from the parking lot.
 You can also visit the film location on a tour from Christchurch!

 In the town itself, why not pay a visit to the Ashburton Art Gallery and Heritage Center which details the town’s history and also has lots of unique (mostly local) art on display.
 If you’re a shopaholic like me, or just want to pick up a few cool souvenirs to take home, then, drive out to Ashford Village, which is set on the grounds of an old Mill.
 There are lots of quirky gift shops here as well as a Cafe.

 Did you know – Ashburton was an aviation training base during World War Two, and the Ashburton Aviation Museum (near the airport) is a great place to see historic and modern aircraft.

 About halfway between Christchurch and Lake Tekapo is the small town of Geraldine – there’s not a whole lot to do here but there are several grocery stores and gas stations as well as cafes and restaurants.
 For food, you can’t miss Barkers, one of my favorite cafes in New Zealand.
 It’s a large cafe that looks over a river and they also sell their own products on-site.
 Barkers is a popular brand in New Zealand and you’re likely to spot their products in supermarkets across the country, they specialize in homemade drinks and sauces.